teleplayer123/audio_recognition/README.md

-# Audio Recognition on Microcontrollers
+# Audio Recognition
+Training models to recognize speech with Tensorflow, and port functionality to microcontrollers.